QOCOSystems/junction-2019-api-doc/README.md

 ### Baggage

 A baggage is the single luggage or other cargo that the passenger takes with them on the flight.
-Baggage information is returned byt a GET call:
+Baggage information is returned by a GET call:

 ```
 /dev/baggage
 ```
-Without identifiers, the API return all the baggage.
+Without identifiers, the API return list of all baggage.

 #### Properties